Zenomodiff/Facts-About-India-API/README.md

-# Facts About India 🍛 🧘
+# Facts About India 🍛 🧘  🇮🇳

-+ An API that will return random Food Names 🍡🥧🎂🌮
++ An API that will return random Facts About India
-+ Dedicated To All Food Lovers ❤️
++ Dedicated To All Who ❤️ INDIA

 ## Usage: